 When first opening the editor, you will see the video preview player and the chapters track.
 If the video already has some subtitle tracks, you will also see those below the chapters track.
 These tracks are laid out on a horizontal timeline representing the duration of the video.
 The vertical orange line on the timeline is the cursor, which represents the current position of the video preview playback.
 Clicking anywhere on the timeline will move the cursor to that position.
 If you want to move the timeline cursor to the start time of a chapter/text cue, simply double-click on it.

 Since the timeline encompasses the entire duration of the video, you might find that you need to zoom in on parts of the timeline for more precise control.
 There are several different ways to do this.
-First, using the zoom controls located directly below the timeline.
+First, using the zoom and focus controls located directly below the timeline.

 These functions also have associated keyboard shortcuts.